DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 The plague spreader, which begins 120 feet from the center of the town square and has the same modifications as the plague spreader in [[#The Siege]], won’t use its ***viral miasma*** until it reaches the center of the town square or is reduced to 30 hit points or fewer.
 Each round, it attempts to move its full speed in a straight line toward the town square.
 If it can’t, it uses its ***multiattack*** to attack any creatures within reach.
 (The plague spreader doesn’t attempt to move around creatures obstructing it, even if doing so could allow it to reach its destination.)

->[!combat]- **Balancing the Town Square**
+> [!combat]- **Balancing the Town Square**
->This combat encounter is a mild combat encounter against a party of five 3rd-level players and a CR 3 ally (Ismark Kolyanovich), and will consume approximately 16% of their total maximum hit points.
+> This combat encounter is a **mild** combat encounter against a party of five 3rd-level players and a CR 3 ally (Ismark Kolyanovich), and will consume approximately 16% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
->* **Three Players**.
-Decrease the zombie plague spreader’s HP to 93, remove the necrotic damage from its Slam attacks, and decrease the damage of its virulent miasma to 2d4.
+> * **Three Players**.
+Decrease the zombie plague spreader’s hit points to 93, remove the necrotic damage from its Slam attacks, and decrease the damage of its virulent miasma to 2d4.
->* **Four Players**.
-Decrease the zombie plague spreader’s HP to 112 and decrease the necrotic damage of its unarmed strikes to 1d6.
+> * **Four Players**.
+Decrease the zombie plague spreader’s hit points to 112 and decrease the necrotic damage of its unarmed strikes to 1d6.
->* **Six Players**.
+> * **Six Players**.
 Add one zombie fighting alongside the plague spreader.

 > [!info]+ **Dying NPCs**
 >